sarnold/rpmget/README.rst

 As stated above, the primary use cases (in the `user experience sense`_) are intended to support managing/using a set of RPMs in development workflows targeting older-but-still-supported Enterprise Linux environments, eg, RHEL9 or similar.

-That said, the initial packaging for RPMGet itself is not quite compatible (yet) with el9 packaging tools when using the newer pyproject macros.
+The initial package metadata for RPMGet itself has been back-ported to ``setup.cfg`` which is compatible with el9 versions of packaging tools when using the newer pyproject macros.
+For more details, see the `built documentation`_, as well as the el9-rpm-toolbox_ repo for the latest RPM package release.

 .. important:: The ``--update`` argument requires an existing set of rpms
                downloaded in the "tree" layout, so you will need to run